As a 14-year infertility patient, I had a high desire to connect with the 2 babies growing in my belly.

 In fact, research has shown that if newborns are given a choice, they prefer the version of mom’s voice that sounds closest to what they heard in the womb.
 “In studies where we gave day-old babies a choice of hearing their mother’s voice filtered to sound as it did in utero—muffled and low—or as it does outside of the womb, they showed a distinct preference for the filtered voice,” says Fifer.

-An Ear for Language
+Babies Have An Ear for Language

 Muffled or not, unborn babies seem to develop a fine ear for certain sounds.
 Research reveals that babies had their first lessons in their native language while still in utero.
 They’ll suck more vigorously to turn on tape recordings of people speaking in the language of their mothers, rather than in a foreign tongue.
 Of course, it’s likely the babies are picking up on the rhythm and melody of the speech, rather than individual words.